braincrafted/mq-bundle/README.md

 Installation
 ------------

-The recommended way of installing BcMqBundle is through Composer.
+The recommended way of installing BraincraftedMqBundle is through Composer.

 ```json
 #composer.json